 They explained that the best way to learn which mushrooms are safe to eat is to go out with an expert local guide.
 But books and online resources (like this one) can be helpful.

 In addition to being eaten as food and medicine, mushrooms can have profound cultural significance.
 Those with psychotropic properties are used in healing rituals.
-The Maya carved wonderful anthropomorphic mushroom stones, and a jade pendant bears witness to the significance the Chinese place on mushrooms use in traditional medicine.
+The Maya carved wonderful anthropomorphic mushroom stones, and a jade pendant (the last photo below) bears witness to the significance the Chinese place on mushrooms and their use in traditional medicine.

 Fungi support the health of forests and can survive fire.
 They have been used to control insect pests and to clean up plastic and organic waste.
 No doubt our appreciation for fungi will increase as we learn more about what they can do.

 Nature is constantly shifting and not just with the normal seasonal changes these days.
 This early fall, I would certainly welcome some quiet green time on my morning walks in Menotomy Rocks Park (Arlington, Massachusetts, USA), but nature had its own ideas.
 After abundant rain all summer, amazing fungi were popping up everywhere and calling out to have their portraits taken.
-In the last photo below, I was able to capture spores falling from a cluster.
+In the last photo below, the lighting was perfect to capture falling spores.

 For those interested in learning more, Merlin Sheldrake’s, Entangled Life; How Fungi Make Our Worlds, Change Our Minds & Shape Our Futures seems destined to become a modern classic with its vivid descriptions and wonderful stories.
-His ability to convey his appreciation of the finely tuned relationships in the network of life that supports us all seems highly relevant in these times when that understanding is so badly needed.
+His ability to convey his appreciation of the finely tuned relationships in the network of life seems highly relevant in our times when that understanding is so badly needed.